emasdev/xml-lint/README.md

 - Clone or download this project
 - Open a terminal and cd to the folder where the project lives
-- paste your XML documents you want to test
+- Paste your XML documents you want to test
-- run: ruby bin/main.rb {name_of_file1.xml name_of_file2.xml..name_of_file(n).xml} to linter through any XML files you want to scan
+- run: ruby bin/main.rb {name_of_file1.xml name_of_file2.xml..name_of_file(n).xml} to linter through any XML files you want to scan inside docs folder

 ### Deployment